 The bedrooms have full size wardrobes, all bedding & towels are provided free of charge.

 Cots are available and pets are welcome in certain gites.

-We have a communal laundry building with washing machine & tumble drying facilities.
+We have a communal laundry building with washing machine & tumble drying facilities (for colder months).

 The village of Villeneuve La Comtesse is just 2 miles away, with amenities which include a bakery, butcher, post office, hairdresser, mini market and bar-restaurant.
 There is a large park with children's activities.